I love comparing student work from years past.

 The lesson is based on the artist David Stabley.

-He is a contemporary ceramic artist whose work
+contemporary ceramic artist whose work

 depict dream-like narratives.